logo

 Avoiding business partnership disputes

 You cannot guarantee that you will never fall out with your business partner – but you can make the means of resolving any business partnership disputes as simple as possible.
-The best way to do that is by getting your solicitor to draft a partnership agreement dealing in more detail with how you want your partnership to be run – and critically how you want any business partnership dissolution dealt with.
-In particular it’s worth considering the following issues when drafting your partnership agreement;
+The best way to do that is by getting your lawyer to draft a partnership agreement dealing in more detail with how you want your partnership to be run – and critically how you want any business partnership dissolution dealt with.
+We can help you prepare or update a Partnership Agreement or LLP Agreement that clearly sets out:

 • the mutual rights and obligations of each partner